My Boyfriend Turned Squatter

 BY TAYLOR WADE

 We met in a dark, dingy bar.
 I was wasting away my days in Oklahoma as I wait for my golden ticket to live abroad.
-My Youth Mobility Visa, allowing Canadians to live in Spain for up to two years, would be in the mail any day.
+My Visa to move to Spain would be in the mail any day.
 I had been arguing and exchanging snail mail with the Spanish consul for going on three months now.

 He was boyishly handsome.
 Boyish to the point where I snuck a peak at his driver’s license to make sure he was of age.
 He insisted his soft skin and rosy cheeks were due to all of the raw, organic sprouted grains his ‘mum’ fed him.
 He was awkwardly mature in his persona and he tried to offset this fact by wearing a ridiculous red backwards hat at all times.
 I hated this hat.
 One time he left the hat in my house.
 I “accidentally misplaced it."